ffilho/nodejs_demo-app/README.md

 > **Disclaimer:** This tutorial is far, far away for being a full reference on any shown technology or tool, being only a quick-start guide for beginners.
-If you aren't a newcomer to DevOps you may find it boring to death.
-You've been warned.
+If you aren't a newcomer to DevOps you may find it boring to death. **You've been warned**.

 <a name="intro"></a>
 ## Intro